1993 Russian legislative election: Electoral system

 The new election law adopted for the 1993 Duma election stipulated a parallel voting system, with the 225 of the 450 seats being party-list proportional seats, and the other 225 as single-member constituency seats elected via first-past-the-post voting.
-Every voter thus received two different ballots, one for both kinds of seat.
+Every voter thus received two different ballots, one for each kind of seats.
 The party-list proportional representation ballot required each voter to endorse an electoral organization or vote against all of them.
 By contrast, the single-member constituency ballot required a voter to endorse an individual, whose party affiliation, if any, could not be given on the ballot.

 The new election law also saw the introduction of an 'Against all' option on ballots.

 In order to nominate a list of candidates for the party-list proportional representation ballot, a party or electoral alliance had to gather 100,000 signatures from the electorate, of which no more than 15% could be from any one region or republic.
-The method used to calculate the number of seats won by each party was the Hare method, with a threshold of 5.0 per cent of the valid vote, including votes cast against all, but excluding invalid ballots.
+The method used to calculate the number of seats won by each party was the Hare method, with a threshold of 5% of the valid vote, including votes cast against all, but excluding invalid ballots.

-To secure a place on a single-member constituency ballot, candidates had to gather the signatures of at least 1.0 percent of that constituency's electorate.
+To secure a place on a single-member constituency ballot, candidates had to gather the signatures of at least 1% of that constituency's electorate.
 The winner in each single-member districts contest was simply the candidate with the plurality of votes, regardless of the number of votes cast against all.

 Additionally, an election was held for the upper house, the Federation Council.
 Each of the 89 federal subjects of Russia served as a dual-member constituency, meaning a total of 178 seats.
 The two most voted-for candidates winning the seats.
 As the new constitution stated, both houses were elected for a two-year term.